 My last night in the homeland was spent at Bunratty Castle, a 15th-century tower house in County Clare, on the Ratty river.
 Caisleán Bhun Raithe meaning Castle at the Mouth of the Ratty.
 On the grounds of the castle is a folk park, which is just lovely.
-I…Continue
+I unfortunately was wandering through at closing time so didn't get to…Continue

 May Gabriel be with me on Sundays, and the power of the King of heaven.